 In response to the Coronavirus (Covid-19) situation, we thought it might be helpful to try to answer a number of questions that are being raised.
 As you’ll be aware, the situation is evolving on a daily basis at present but we will try to keep this page up-to-date should the advice change, however, the responses below reflects the situation as it stands.

-In light of the most recent update from the government relating to the Coronavirus lockdown, it is highly unlikely that events will take place within the next 6 weeks, taking us up to and including Sunday 3rd May.
+In light of the most recent update from the government relating to the Coronavirus lockdown, it seems highly unlikely that events will be permitted before the end of June.

 What that means if your event falls within this period...